http://amzn.to/1ySL87e

 Summer McCoy perched in the uppermost branches of her special Ponderosa pine, in raven guise, engaging in her favorite pastime, spying on the lone wolf chopping wood below.
 Two days’ worth ofwhiskers shadowed his rigid jaw.
 She loved when he forgot—or didn’t bother—to shave.
 Scruffy stubble suited him.

-The sun beat down on the back of his bronzed neck and shone on hishair, the color of roasted coffee, shade lighter than the dark shadow that charcoaled his face.
+The sun beat down on the back of his bronzed neck and shone on hishair, the color of roasted coffee, a shade lighter than the dark shadow that charcoaled his face.
 She fluffed her feathers in anticipation.Take your shirt off, Brick.

-She’d heard the giant werebear, Gee, call him that name a decade ago.He’d made some joke about wall and the hardness of the male’s head.But Brick hadn’t laughed back then.
+She’d heard the giant werebear, Gee, call him that name a decade ago.He’d made some joke about a wall and the hardness of the male’s head.But Brick hadn’t laughed back then.
 Not ever.

 He’d fascinated her from the moment he’d arrived in the glade, bruisedand battered.
 Once she’d learned his name, she’d treasured it, takingpleasure from repeating it often.
 Secretly, of course.
-Unwrapping thesyllable frequently to admire its radiance in the privacy of her treehouse, the way woman wearing pearls against her warm skin enhanced their luminosity and iridescence.
+Unwrapping thesyllable frequently to admire its radiance in the privacy of her treehouse, the way a woman wearing pearls against her warm skin enhanced their luminosity and iridescence.

 Now, as if he’d heard her silent urging, he complied with her plea,shrugging out of the plaid flannel and flinging it onto a tree stump.
 Herbeak opened as she sucked in breath.
 Sweat glistened on his torso,glazing rippling pecs and abs, shoulders broad enough to span theBadlands.
 A huge, incredible specimen of masculinity.
 Thick biceps flexed as he wielded the ax.
 Her heart beat faster than a hummingbird’s wings.
 Heat licked her.